In a new Zebra study, about 60% report improving work conditions and better adoption of technologies that make their jobs easier

 Like associates, though, warehouse operators are viewing these challenges as catalysts for change and growth.
 Between now and 2025, over eight in 10 expect to increase the number of stock-keeping units (SKU) they carry and the volume of shipped items.
 They also plan to expand returns management operations, offer more value-added services, and increase their physical footprints, with both the number and size of warehouses increasing.

-While 61% of warehouse operators also want to increase headcount within the next year to right-size their workforces, they admit finding and training workers in a timely manner remain big challenges.
-As a result, over eight in 10 decision-makers agree they will have to rely more on automation in the future.
+While six in 10 warehouse operators worldwide also want to increase headcount within the next year to right-size their workforces, around half admit finding (55%) and training (54%) workers in a timely manner remain big challenges.
+This is especially true in Europe, where 48% report it difficult to find workers and 50% say training is challenging.
+As a result, around eight in 10 decision-makers agree they will have to rely more on automation in the future.

 Balancing the Scales: Augmenting the Workforce with Automation

-While most warehouse operators will deploy AMRs for person-to-goods (P2G) picking, material movements and other automated inventory moves, more will invest in software that helps automate analytics and decision-making.
+While most warehouse operators both in Europe (88%) and globally (90%) will deploy AMRs for person-to-goods (P2G) picking, material movements and other automated inventory moves, 92% in Europe and 94% globally will invest in software that helps automate analytics and decision-making.
 They want to raise worker effectiveness and efficiency and reduce labor costs.

 “As the pace of operations accelerates and workflows become more complex, warehouse operators have found the average time to get workers to full productivity is 4.7 weeks,” said James Lawton, Vice President and General Manager, Robotics Automation, Zebra Technologies.
 “Right now, decision-makers feel the most important labor initiative is to reduce unnecessary tasks so associates can focus on more customer-centric work.
 If warehouse operators automate through AMRs and workflow optimization software, it will be easier to scale operations and meet service level agreements as customer demands and labor availability fluctuate.”